MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/nf-d3dkmthk-d3dkmtcreateallocation.md

 ## -remarks

-A user-mode graphics client driver can call **D3DKMTCreateAllocation** to create allocations and resources.
+The D3D runtime calls **D3DKMTCreateAllocation** to create allocations and resources.
 An allocation can be associated with a resource or it can stand alone.

 **D3DKMTCreateAllocation** can also be called to add additional allocations to a resource at anytime.
 The only restrictions are that all shared allocations must be associated with a resource and additional allocations cannot be added to an existing shared resource.